-It is important to note that the board will defer final approval of any discipline policy or code of conduct to the school leader.
-The board believes it is essential to allow the school leader to finalize the policy they wish to implement, as it will further ensure a policy founded on real world experience, research, and best practices.
+The board will defer final approval of any discipline policy or code of conduct to the school leader.
+The board feels that allowing the school leader to finalize the policy they wish to implement will bear a policy founded on results and experience.
 Thus, the policy outlined is a proposed student discipline policy and plan, as well as a proposed code of conduct.